voceconnect/multi-post-thumbnails/readme.txt

 Contributors: chrisscott
 Tags: thumbnails, image
 Requires at least: 2.9.2
-Tested up to: 3.0-RC2
+Tested up to: 3.0
-Stable tag: 0.1
+Stable tag: 0.3

 Adds the ability to add multiple post thumbnails to a post type.
+If you've ever wanted more than one Featured Image on a post, this plugin is for you.

 == Installation ==